 My last day was May 11, 2018.
 Now I'm on my own.

 Though Wingman was built and had people using it, it was far from paying the bills.
-So in November 2018, I started working part-time on The TIE with Josh as a potential way to keep the dream alive.
+So in November 2018, I started working part-time on The Tie with Josh as a potential way to keep the dream alive.

-The skills I had picked up over the year were directly applicable to The TIE, and then of course I learned even more from The TIE that I was able to bring back to Wingman.
+The skills I had picked up over the year were directly applicable to The Tie, and then of course I learned even more from The Tie that I was able to bring back to Wingman.

-In Jan 2019, I move home with my parents in New York to buy me some more time to see Wingman grow and for The TIE to start earning money.
+In Jan 2019, I moved home with my parents in New York to buy me some more time to see Wingman grow and for The Tie to start earning money.
 I ended up living at home for nine months before moving to Austin.
-Even though I could afford to live on my own from savings, there was no point in staying in Chicago and then no point in paying for a NYC apartment.
+Even though I could afford to live on my own from savings, there was no point in staying in Chicago and no point in paying for a NYC apartment.
 At least now I could work with Josh in person, as he was living at home in NY too.

-This turned out to be a great move, as it was enough time to see Wingman creep up to rent money, while shifting my full-time focus to The TIE hoping that would start to generate revenue.
+This turned out to be a great move, as it was enough time to see Wingman creep up to rent money, while shifting my full-time focus to The Tie hoping that would start to generate revenue.
 Seeing that growth and knowing I'll be fine even if I had to do some freelancing (backup plan), I ended up moving to Austin in Oct 2019.

 I was able to live pretty lean in Austin and Wingman was growing about 10% each month consistently.
-My share of the revenue reached my living expenses in Q1 2020.
+My share of the profit reached my living expenses in Q1 2020.
 That was a cool moment, even though objectively it was hardly any money.
 But making $24k on my own felt much sweeter than a $70k job salary.

-Once the salary started from The TIE, the combination of my earnings from the two exceeded the tastytrade salary that I left.
+Once the salary started from The Tie ($4k/mo), the combination of my earnings from the two exceeded the tastytrade salary that I left.
 The guys at Tropical MBA promote the idea of the 1,000 Day Rule, which is how long you should expect it to take to replace the salary you left.
 On July 7, 2021 (Day 787) I declared victory.
 Though, this was just finding the starting line.

-This said, I got lucky being so naive about the difficulty of starting and growing a SaaS business — it's probably not the smartest business to start off with.
+I got lucky being so naive about the difficulty of starting and growing a B2C SaaS business — it's probably not the smartest business to start off with.
 It's a very slow ramp up to revenue, highly competitive, and is a never-ending wheel of customer support, bug fixing, and feature requests.

 I would instead highly recommend reading Nathan Barry's strong articulation of a more gradual, higher probability path to succeeding on your own: The ladders of wealth creation.

-To round out the story, we just sold Wingman in Mar 2021 and The TIE is up to 20 full-time employees and growing, which is hard to believe.
+To round out the story, we just sold Wingman in Mar 2021 and The Tie is up to 20 full-time employees and growing, which is hard to believe.